zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Julia says that she will let Benny sit in the front seat n ext time.
 Benny says, “You will?
 You promise?”
 Julia responds, “I cross my heart and  hope to die.”
 “To cross your heart and hope to die” is a promise; it’s an in formal phrase, again often used by children to show that they are being hone st, that they really mean what they are saying.
 “I cross my heart and hope to die, ” you’re saying you must believe me, I am telling you the truth.

-Benny says, “All right, but I still want my fair share o f the candy.”
+Benny says, “All right, but I still want my fair share of the candy.”
 Julia says, “Okay, I’ve evened out the piles.”
 “To even out” is a ph rasal verb meaning to make two things equal in size; in this case, the two piles of candy.
 Then Julia says, “Satisfied?” meaning are you happy now, are you sati sfied Benny.
 Benny says, “Yeah.
 And can I do the divvying up next time?”
 So  now he’s asking for something else; he wants to be the one to divide the can dy the next time there is candy.
 Julia says, “Don’t push your luck!”
 “To push your luck” is a phrase meaning to ask for too much, to ask for too many things es pecially after you have already asked for something.
 So you go to your boss and yo u say, “Boss, I want a raise: a dollar an hour.”
 The boss says, “Okay.”
 And t hen you say, “I also want

  two more weeks of vacation.”
 Your boss may say, “Don’t push  your luck,” meaning you’ve already asked for something, don’t keep aski ng for something else.